LiskHQ/lisk-desktop/README.md

 ├── coverage/                      # Results of Jest test coverage.
 ├── dist/                          # Platform specific built outputs.
 ├── docs/                          # Project documentations such as contribution guides and development guidelines.
-├── i18n/                          # Localization files inluding setup scripts and translation json files.
+├── i18n/                          # Localization files including setup scripts and translation json files.
 ├── libs/                          # Modules which can be consumed individually in other projects.
 ├── node_modules/                  # 3rd-party libraries and utilities.
 ├── src/                           # Application source code.